katzer/cordova-plugin-local-notifications/README.md

 #### Android
 Notifications with an old `trigger.at` date will be shown when you schedule them.
 Before they were ignored.

+### Updates in Version 1.1.8

+Notifications with `trigger.at` date more than 5 seconds in the past will be ignored. iOS did always ignore passed notifications.

 ## Basics

 The plugin creates the object `cordova.plugins.notification.local` and is accessible after *deviceready* has been fired.